 Nasal fractures are extremely common.
-You can get it by being punched in the nose, a motor vehicle trauma, being struck by a door closing or any other major or minor event.
+You can get it by being punched in the nose, a motor vehicle trauma, being struck by a door closing, or any other major or minor event.
 The nasal bone is the small bone protruding from the nose.
 It can get fractured easily.
 It usually requires no particular treatment and heals on its own.
 If the nasal septum is fractured, it can be displaced, which can require surgery to correct the deformity.
 If the bridge of the nose is crumpled, it is called having a “saddle nose” and this will need to be surgically corrected.
-The surgery can involve a closed reduction and splinting or an open surgery, depending on the severity of the fracture.
+The surgery can involve a closed reduction and splinting or open surgery, depending on the severity of the fracture.

 A more severe fracture is the naso-orbital-ethmoid fracture.
 This happens when severe trauma occurs to the front of the nose and is common in automobile accidents.

 The nose itself becomes crumpled along with the bridge and the area behind the nose.
 The inner walls of the eye sockets become fracture as well.
 It takes general anesthesia and internal surgery to put the pieces of the nose together.
 It often requires multiple procedures to fix the deformity.
 The inner corners of the eye can be displaced so that surgery is necessary to put the bone back in place.